titon/toolkit/docs/en/components/grid.md

 ### Extending Styles ###

-Instead of placing `.grid` and `.col` classes all over your source code, you can extend them with Sass.
+Instead of placing `.grid` and `.col` classes all over the source code, we can extend them with Sass.
 This requires either the Compass extension to be installed, or the Toolkit CSS in the lookup path.

 ```scss